-With new local Covid-19 restrictions being put in place this week and the spectre of another national lockdown looming ever larger, we are receiving an increased number of enquiries from people who want to make or update their Wills.
+With the current national lockdown coming to an end and as we re-enter the three tier system we continue to receive an increased number of enquiries from people who want to make or update their Wills.

-As with the first lockdown, unfortunately the restrictions may encourage people to take a DIY approach to their Wills in order to reduce their contact with others, but this may have unintended adverse consequences.
+Unfortunately the lockdown and three tier restrictions may encourage people to take a DIY approach to their Wills in order to reduce their contact with others, but this may have unintended adverse consequences.
 Figures from the Co-operative Legal Services (CLS) suggest that poorly drafted or ineffective DIY wills are to blame for a prolonged probate ordeal for 38,000 families a year.
 Most of these problems could have been avoided if legal advice was sought in the first instance.

 What can go wrong?